 - 16 weeks access to the entire course (it can normally be completed in 6 to 10 weeks).

-- A separate, downloadable course workbook designed to help you make practical and behavioural changes to bring the knowledge in the programme “to life”.
+- A separate, online workbook (also available as a PDF download) designed to help you make practical and behavioural changes to bring the knowledge in the programme “to life”.

-- Available as a stand-alone, self-directed course or with 2, 5 or 10 Clinical support sessions using Zoom or in the Wombourne clinic.
+- Available as a stand-alone, self-help course or with 2, 5 or 10 Clinical Support sessions using Zoom or in the Wombourne clinic.

 This course contains exactly the same materials, follows the same logical stucture and offers the same transformative knowledge that our in-clinic face-to-face course (Tranceformental CBT) does.

-Paul has designed the course so that it can be taken as a self-directed programme on its own or with various levels of therapeutic support.
+Paul has designed the course so that it can be taken as a self-help programme on its own or with various levels of support.